Skjeggy/friluftsterapi2/content/nb/authors/camilla larsen major/_index.md

 ---
 # Display name
-title: Martin Hirte
+title: Camilla Larsen Major

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Psykologspesialist
+role: Sosionom

 # Organizations/Affiliations
 organizations: